Vivekanand-Sahu/Agentic_AI-RAG/README.md

-Let's create wonders together with the power and simplicity of crewAI.
+Let's create wonders together with power and simplicity.